drewpitchford/swift-style-guide/README.md

 ## Swiftlint

-Metova uses [swiftlint](https://github.com/realm/SwiftLint) to enforce as much of this style guide as possible across all Swift projects.
-This repository also contains [the swiftlint configuration](.swiftlint.yml) file Metova uses for its projects.
+Backstage uses [swiftlint](https://github.com/realm/SwiftLint) to enforce as much of this style guide as possible across all Swift projects.
+This repository also contains [the swiftlint configuration](.swiftlint.yml) file Backstage uses for its projects.

 ## Credits

-This style guide is a collaborative effort from members of the [Metova](https://metova.com) iOS team.
+This style guide was forked from the [Metova](https://metova.com) style guide repo on Github.

 * [Nick Griffith](https://github.com/nhgrif) - Original author of this document
 * [Logan Gauthier](https://github.com/lgauthier) - Primary maintainer of Metova's original Swift style guide